 What challenges do you think young creatives are facing right now?

 First of all, working in advertising is no longer as sexy as it used to be.
-We can talk for hours why this happened.
+We can talk for hours about why this has happened.
 It seems to me that the younger generation has the responsibility to restore splendor to our work.
 It may seem that today it is harder, that in times of postmodernism everything has already been done and we have to resort to technology, because the idea alone is not enough.
 We must remember that such thinking is a trap.
 Technology is not a form of execution, but it's part of the idea.
 When we think about it like this, advertising today is sexy like never before and ideas have never had so much freedom.